 Recognized as the center of the Mennonitenkolonie, Filadelfia is considered the largest and most typical Mennonite community in Paraguay and the growing center of local tourism.
 The residents still speak Plautdietsch, a language of Canada also called low German, or high German, Hockdeutsch in schools.
 Many speak Spanish and some English.

 The success of the Mennonite community has prompted the Paraguayan government to expand the development of the Chaco, based on the availability of potable water.
 Some of the Mennonite community fear that their freedoms may be endangered.

 The peanut, sesame, and sorgum fields surrounding Filadelfia attract wildlife, mainly birds and that brings the sportsmen from all over the world for pigeon & dove shooting.
 Others come on hunting trips or photographic safaris to view endangered wildlife and jaguars, pumas and ocelots.

-Others, like several Indian tribes, are drawn by economic reasons.
+Others, like members of several Indian tribes, are drawn for economic reasons.
 Travelers to the Chaco buy their handicrafts, like those created by the Nivaclé.